aws/aws-iot-device-sdk-embedded-C/README.md

 - CMake 3.13.0 or later and a C90 compiler.

 - A supported operating system.
 The ports provided with this repo are expected to work with all recent versions of the following operating systems, although we cannot guarantee the behavior on all systems.
     - Linux system with POSIX sockets and timer APIs.
 (CI tests on Ubuntu 18.04).
         - On Linux systems, installation of OpenSSL development libraries and header files, *version 1.1.0 or later*, are required.
 The OpenSSL development libraries are usually called something like `libssl-dev` or `openssl-devel` when installed through a package manager.
+        - Although not a part of the C90 standard, `stdint.h` is required for fixed-width integer types (e.g int32_t).